2024 Read with Jenna Book Club List: The Best Books Ranked (+PDF)

 Soon short stringers are being discriminated against around the globe which begs the question – what is the true measure of a valuable life?

-Why We Love This Book: This would be a fabulous book club book.
-There is so much to talk about and you will love this pick from summer reads 2023!
+This would be a fabulous book club book.
+There is so much to talk about.
 Don’t let the fact that this is a sci-fi book deter you if it is not your usual genre.

 The Lincoln Highway